Seven Lions: 2020-present: Find Another Way EP and Celebrating Classics

 On March 27, 2020, Seven Lions released his first EP in 1.5 years titled Find Another Way on Ophelia Records.
-Working together with the likes of AU5, Crystal Skies, Tyler Graves, April Bender, and HALIENE, Seven Lions brought forth a 5-track collection of collaborations that once again pushed the bounds on his multi-genre aptitude.
+Working together with the likes of Au5, Crystal Skies, Tyler Graves, April Bender, and HALIENE, Seven Lions brought forth a 5-track collection of collaborations that once again pushed the bounds on his multi-genre aptitude.

 On February 5, 2021, Seven Lions released his trance-influenced EP, Seven Lions: 1999 EP.
 This was a rather unique collection of work from Seven Lions, as it remixed many of his classic tracks into uplifting trance versions.
 Tracks such as "Days to Come", "Higher Love", "Rush Over Me", and "Worlds Apart" were all given an old-school trance makeover that embraced some of Seven Lions' musical influences.
 "Rush Over Me" and "Worlds Apart" also received extended editions.
 These tracks were first premiered in July 2020 during Seven Lions trance edition of his Livestream Visions.

 Seven Lions' third installment of his curated events, the Chronicles series, took place on September 11, 2021, at The Gorge, Washington's famous amphitheater.
 Coming full circle from the first installment that took place in Seattle, this two-day immersive art and camping festival featured two stages and performances from many notable artists such as NGHTMRE, Abraxis, Jason Ross, Alpha 9, and more.

 Seven Lions kicked off his Pantheon Tour on September 30, 2021.
 He announced this tour through a cryptic fill-in-the-blank message via his Twitter in June.
 The tour included the likes of Blanke, Gem & Tauri, Jason Ross, Kill The Noise, Last Heroes, Trivecta, Wooli, and Xavi, all notable Ophelia artists.
-They made stops at cities like Chicago, Austin, Washington DC, and Denver, showcasing their vast Ophelia discography along the way.
+They made stops at cities like Chicago, Austin, Washington, D.C., and Denver, showcasing their vast Ophelia discography along the way.

 On December 22, 2021, Seven Lions teamed up with musical quartet Atlys to release the LP Opus.
 Continuing with his earlier trend of the year, this LP took many of Seven Lions' most popular songs and remastered them into classical orchestral performances.
 The idea was first introduced with Atlys performances during set intermissions at a Red Rocks show in Colorado.
 Upon seeing the approval from the crowd, the creation of the LP was started.
 The LP included orchestral remakes of "Only Now", "The Blood", "First Time", "Ocean", and more.

 On June 10, 2022, Seven Lions released an album in celebration of ten years of creating music, 10 Years of Seven Lions.
 It features ten previously released tracks, and two new tracks, an acoustic version of "Rush Over Me" and a remix by Abraxis of "The Blood".
 In addition, he released a four-part documentary series to his YouTube channel.

+On October 21, 2022, Seven Lions released his first full length album 'Beyond The Veil' on Ophelia Records.
+The album release was followed by a deluxe edition and live DJ set in Lake Kachess, Washington in partnership with Amazon Music.